-Russian shells spark hospital fire ahead of expected assault
+Russian shells spark hospital fire before expected assault

-KYIV, Ukraine (AP) — Russian shelling hit more civilian targets in Ukraine, starting a fire at a town’s hospital, local officials said Tuesday, before what Kyiv authorities suspected was an impending new offensive by Russia around the anniversary of its invasion.
+KYIV, Ukraine (AP) — Russian shelling hit more civilian targets in Ukraine, starting a fire at a town hospital and damaging five apartment buildings, local officials said Tuesday, as Ukrainian authorities reported a Russian troop buildup in eastern areas that Kyiv suspects is preparation for a new offensive around the anniversary of its Moscow’s invasion.

-A hospital in the northeastern town of Vovchansk caught fire late Monday as a result of the shelling, regional Ukrainian emergency services reported.

-The shelling caused multiple fires in the town, including at its two-story municipal hospital, the State Emergency Service in the northeastern Kharkiv region said in an online statement.
+The shelling in the northeastern town of Vovchansk caused multiple fires late Monday, including at its two-story municipal hospital, the regional State Emergency Service said in an online statement.

 Emergency crews evacuated eight civilians from the site before putting out the blaze, which caused no casualties, authorities said.

 Vovchansk is in the Kharkiv region, which was occupied by Russia after its full-scale invasion began on Feb.
-24 and subsequently retaken by Ukraine during a counteroffensive last year.
+24 and subsequently retaken by Ukraine during a late summer counteroffensive.

 The anticipated Russian push may seek to recapture territory Moscow lost in that counteroffensive.

-Ukrainian officials say they expect the new drive to come in eastern and southern Ukraine, as the Kremlin strives to secure areas it has illegally annexed and where it claims its rule is welcomed.
+Ukrainian officials say they expect Russian forces to make a new drive in eastern and southern Ukraine, as the Kremlin strives to secure territory it illegally annexed in late September and where it claims its rule is welcomed.

-Battlefield setbacks have embarrassed the Kremlin, and Russian President Vladimir Putin is keen to cement public support for the war.
-Ensuring Kremlin rule in the eastern Donbas industrial region, bordering Russia, is expected to be a key objective.
+Russian forces are “regrouping” as they attempt to break Ukrainian lines in five areas in the country’s east and northeast, the Ukrainian military reported Tuesday.

+The General Staff of the Armed Forces of Ukraine said Moscow was focusing its efforts near the towns of Lyman, Bakhmut, Avdiivka and Novopavlivka in the eastern Donetsk province, as well as Kupiansk in Kharkiv province.

+“The occupiers are looking for weak points and have brought a lot of equipment and thousands of troops to the front line,” Haidai said.

+A dozen towns and villages in the northeastern Kharkiv region also came under Russian shelling in the past 24 hours, the Ukrainian president’s office said.

 U.N.
-Secretary-General António Guterres expressed concern about an uptick in fighting as the winter draws to a close.
+Secretary-General António Guterres expressed concern about an uptick in fighting as spring approaches.

 Peace prospects “keep diminishing” and “the chances of further escalation and bloodshed keep growing,” he said in a speech late Monday.

+Battlefield setbacks in Ukraine have embarrassed the Kremlin, and Russian President Vladimir Putin is keen to cement public support for the war.
+Ensuring Kremlin rule in Donetsk and Luhansk provinces, which together make up the industrial Donbas region bordering Russia, is expected to be a key objective.

-Some military analysts are skeptical, however, about Russia’s ability to mount a large new offensive in coming weeks.
+Some military analysts were skeptical, however, of Russia’s ability to mount a large new offensive in coming weeks.
 Ukraine and Russia are both still training their new troops and amassing weapons.

 The U.K. Ministry of Defense said in an assessment Tuesday that Russia is “requiring undermanned, inexperienced units to achieve unrealistic objectives due to political and professional pressure.”